raspberrypilearning/graphing-the-weather/learn.md

-By creating a something with your Raspberry Pi you will learn:
+By completing Graphing the Weather, you will learn:

-- How to set up a Raspberry Pi camera
+- How to use a RESTful API to collect json data
+- How to use list comprehensions to compile lists of data
-- How to use GPIO pins
+- How to use matplotlib to plot simple line graphs
-- How to create a circuit on a breadboard
+- How to gather multiple pages of json data.
-- Controlling GPIO pins with Python code
-- Controlling the camera module with Python code